Asynchronous Locking

 the lock to free up, consider using

-instead of Lock
+Lock::Async instead of Lock.
+It

-method does not block.
+works very similarly to Lock, but the .lock method does not block.
 Instead,

-it returns a Promise
+it returns a Promise which will be kept

 when the lock is free.
-Code that await
+Code that awaits that Promise will pause in a way

 that allows Raku to reuse the current thread for another task: